 That’s because these settings aren’t stored in the Windows registry – they’re stored in a file – that users don’t have access to.
 Because of that, there’s no way to manage that on all your client computers.
 That is, without PolicyPak.

-Watch this video to see exactly how to lock down Flash Player using Group Policy:
+Find out more by signing up for an introductory webinar or watch this video to see exactly how to lock down Flash Player using Group Policy:

 Our solution isn’t a mere “ADM” template, it’s a true Group Policy extension, with powerful management capabilities.
 PolicyPak can deliver and revoke Flash settings – even though the settings are in a system file on the PC.And you can manage it using Group Policy.